On this page

 Can I apply for an e-Visa if I have a criminal record?

-What are common reasons e-Visa Application gets rejected?
+What are common mistakes when filing e-Visa Application?

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.